LeoonZHANG/libsg/README.md

 ## Overview

-libsg (library sigma) is a cross-platform c library focused on usability.
+libsg (library sigma) is a cross-platform c library focusing on usability.

 ## Idea
 C language is gradually being forgotten, how to make C programing easier?